-Select an embedded analytics platform that is capable of working with your application’s security model and provides you with the right level of control over your data.
-And a solution that gives you an option of where to deploy it – a public or a private cloud, or your own on-prem servers.
+Select an embedded analytics platform capable of working with your application’s security model and providing you with the right control over your data.
+And a solution that gives you an option of where to deploy it – a public or a private cloud or your own on-prem servers.

 DON’T: Miss augmentation

 According to the global IT research firm, Gartner, one of the top data analytics trends to watch for moving forward is augmented analytics.
 Powered by two of the greatest analytics technologies – AI and machine learning – augmented analytics allows users to ask questions and automatically generate insights by exploring their data using conversational language.